fireph/OBS-Auto-Record/README.md

 ## How to install
 1. Install [OBS Studio](https://obsproject.com/download)
 2. Install [obs-websocket](https://github.com/Palakis/obs-websocket/releases) (must be version 4.3.1 or newer)
+- obs-websocket seems to crash on latest MacOS :(
 3. Download the latest [release](https://github.com/DungFu/OBS-Auto-Record/releases) of OBS Auto Record
 4. Run OBS Auto Record and configure the settings.ini file that gets created next to executable
   - On Mac, the settings.ini file lives in `ObsAutoRecord.app/Contents/Resources`